sendwithus/snakewithus-server/README.md

 ==================

 # Client methods
+clients must implement the below REST methods

 ## register

-called with the client joins a new game
+called when the client joins a new game

 request body